Accidental injury is a major cause of death and one of the most common causes of hospital admissions for children in Scotland.

 Scottish support for Child Safety Week

 The Scottish Government’s Community Safety continues its generous funding for Child Safety Week and as such we are able to send printed Child Safety Week resources to practitioners across Scotland.
-The Minister for Community Safety and Legal Affairs Annabelle Ewing MSP, has endorsed Child Safety Week, saying:
+The Minister for Community Safety and Legal Affairs Annabelle Ewing MSP, endorsed Child Safety Week 2017 by saying:

 I commend this year’s Sharing is Caring theme and ask you to use the valuable campaign resources and do what you can to support this valuable work.”